-4.1 Regional Housing Starts
+4.1.
+Regional housing starts

-We begin by estimating equation (2) under the assumption that each region is an island unto itself.
-Hence, in equation (2) we impose the restrictions $\phi = \lambda = \pi = \gamma = 0$.
+We begin by estimating Eq.
+(2) under the assumption that each region is an island unto itself.
+Hence, in Eq.
+(2) we impose the restrictions $\phi = \lambda = \pi = \gamma = 0$ .
 This specification (standard model) assumes that each region in the panel behaves as it might have done had regional dependence been ignored.
-The first three restrictions assume that spatial spillovers don't matter, while the latter assumes that local construction is independent of national construction.
-Subsequently, we relax the latter restriction and estimate γ .
+The first three restrictions assume that spatial spillovers do not matter, while the latter assumes that local construction is independent of national construction.
+Subsequently, we relax the latter restriction and estimate $\gamma$ .
 We refer to this as the "national spillover model".
 Thereafter, we relax the spatial restrictions, but retain the restriction $\gamma = 0$ (the spatial spillover model).
 Finally, all restrictions are relaxed (the general spillover model).